-It’s no secret that substance abuse and addiction lead to a variety of serious health conditions.
+It’s no secret that substance use and addiction lead to a variety of serious health conditions.
 Drug use stresses the body and mind and, in some cases, can permanently alter the way both work.
 But one area of health and wellness that often gets overlooked is that of your teeth and gums.

 While oral health is not perceived to be as important as that of your heart or other major organs, the connection between dental disease, addiction, and other life-threatening health conditions is undeniable.
 Dental disease, especially when left untreated for long periods, can lead to a variety of other, more serious conditions.

 - Endocarditis, an infection of the heart’s inner lining, can occur when bacteria from your mouth spread through your bloodstream and attaches to your heart.

 - Research links cardiovascular disease, clogged arteries, and strokes to oral bacteria and the inflammation and infections it causes.

 - Periodontal disease can lead to premature birth and low birth weight.

 According to the National Institutes of Health, dental health problems are “among the most prevalent health problems associated with drug addiction.”
 Drug users and addicts are more likely to suffer from dental diseases for a number of reasons, including lack of access to oral health services and a user’s tendency to neglect self-care.
 And the difficulty of addressing these particular factors means treatment is even more challenging.

 From tobacco and alcohol to cocaine and meth, different types of legal and illegal drugs come with different consequences — direct and indirect — for your teeth and gums.